Intrinsic nonlinear conductivities induced by the quantum metric

-Here, we predict a new {\it intrinsic} second-order NL conductivity, which gives {rise to a longitudinal current}.
-This new second-order NL conductivity can be expressed as { \be \sigma_{a;bc}^{\rm BCPL} =\dfrac{e^3}{\hbar} \sum_{m,p, {\bm k}} \int [d{\bm k}] f_m \left[ \partial_a {\tilde {\mathcal G}}_{mp}^{bc} + \partial_{b} {\tilde {\mathcal G}}^{ac}_{mp} + \partial_{c} {\tilde {\mathcal G}}^{ab}_{mp} \right]. \ee} Here, $f_m$ is the Fermi function for the $m$th band, the electronic charge is $-e$ (with $e>0$), $\epsilon_{mp}=\epsilon_m - \epsilon_p$ is the energy difference between bands, $\partial_a \equiv \partial/\partial{k_a}$, and $[d\bm k] = d^d \bm k/(2\pi)^d$ is the integration measure for a $d$-dimensional system.
-The quantity $\tilde {\mathcal{G}}^{bc}_{mp}={\mathcal{G}}^{bc}_{mp}/\epsilon_{mp}$ is the band normalized band-resolved quantum metric (QM) often called the Berry connection polarizability (BCP)~\cite{liu_PRL2021_intrinsic}.
-The gauge invariant quantum metric ${\mathcal{G}}^{bc}_{mp}$ [See Sec.~I of the Supplemental material (SM)] \footnote{\href{https://www.dropbox.com/s/13626ytjt518pvj/SM_rev.pdf?dl=0}{The Supplemental material} discusses, i) Gauge invariance of the quantum geometric quantities, ii) Calculation of the density matrix, iii) NL current, iv) Quantum geometric quantities under various symmetries, iv) Other extrinsic currents and v) Tilted massive Dirac system} is the real part of the quantum geometric tensor, ${\mathcal Q}_{mp}^{bc}={\mathcal R}_{pm}^b {\mathcal R}_{mp}^c$ with ${\bm {\mathcal R}}_{mp}=i\langle u_m\ket{ {\bm \nabla}_{\bm k}u_p}$, and $\ket{u_p}$ being the cell periodic part of the electron wave-function.
-We refer to the conductivity in Eq.~\eqref{NL_QMD} as the BCP-induced longitudinal (BCPL) NL conductivity. { The BCPL conductivity predicted here is purely longitudinal and does not give rise to any dissipationless Hall response.
-This can be confirmed by constructing a nonlinear Hall conductivity following Ref.~\cite{tsirkin_SP2022_on} as $\sigma_{\rm Hall}=\sigma_{a;bc} -\sigma_{b;ac}$ [or $\sigma_{a;bc} -\sigma_{c;ba}$].
-It can be easily checked that the Hall conductivity corresponding to Eq.~\eqref{NL_QMD} vanishes identically.} Its significance is manifold.
+In this paper, we predict a new {\it intrinsic} second-order NL conductivity, which gives {rise to a dissipative current}.
+This new second-order NL conductivity can be expressed as \be \sigma_{a;bc}^{\rm BCPD} =\dfrac{e^3}{\hbar} \sum_{m,p, {\bm k}} \int [d{\bm k}] f_m \left[ \partial_a {\tilde {\mathcal G}}_{mp}^{bc} + \partial_{b} {\tilde {\mathcal G}}^{ac}_{mp} + \partial_{c} {\tilde {\mathcal G}}^{ab}_{mp} \right]. \ee Here, $f_m$ is the Fermi function for the $m$th band, the electronic charge is $-e$ (with $e>0$), $\epsilon_{mp}=\epsilon_m - \epsilon_p$ is the energy difference between bands, $\partial_a \equiv \partial/\partial{k_a}$, and $[d\bm k] = d^d \bm k/(2\pi)^d$ is the integration measure for a $d$-dimensional system.
+The quantity $\tilde {\mathcal{G}}^{bc}_{mp}={\mathcal{G}}^{bc}_{mp}/\epsilon_{mp}$ is the band normalized band-resolved quantum metric (QM) often called the Berry connection polarizability (BCP)~\cite{liu_PRL2021_intrinsic}. {The gauge invariant quantum metric ${\mathcal{G}}^{bc}_{mp}$ is the real part of the quantum geometric tensor, ${\mathcal Q}_{mp}^{bc}={\mathcal R}_{pm}^b {\mathcal R}_{mp}^c$; ${\mathcal{G}}^{bc}_{mp}=\frac{1}{2}({\mathcal R}_{pm}^b {\mathcal R}_{mp}^c+{\mathcal R}_{mp}^b {\mathcal R}_{pm}^c)$ [See Sec.~I of the Supplemental material (SM)] \footnote{\href{https://www.dropbox.com/s/iqkvt93vnz2lhbv/SM.pdf?dl=0}{The Supplemental material} discusses, i) Gauge invariance of the quantum geometric quantities, ii) Calculation of the density matrix, iii) NL current, iv) Quantum geometric quantities under various symmetries, iv) Other extrinsic currents and v) Tilted massive Dirac system}.
+Here, ${\bm {\mathcal R}}_{mp}=i\langle u_m\ket{ {\bm \nabla}_{\bm k}u_p}$ is the inter-band Berry connection with $\ket{u_p}$ being the cell periodic part of the electron wave-function.
+We refer to the conductivity in Eq.~\eqref{NL_QMD} as the BCP-induced dissipative (BCPD) NL conductivity.
+The predicted BCPD conductivity does not contribute to purely Hall response.} This can be confirmed by constructing a nonlinear purely Hall conductivity following Ref.~\cite{tsirkin_SP2022_on} as $\sigma_{\rm Hall}=\sigma_{a;bc} -\sigma_{b;ac}$ [or $\sigma_{a;bc} -\sigma_{c;ba}$].
+It can be easily checked that the Hall conductivity corresponding to Eq.~\eqref{NL_QMD} vanishes identically.
+Its significance is manifold.
 The inter-band coherence effects are very strong in transverse responses such as the anomalous Hall effect \cite{Culcer_17_QKT}, but typically not in longitudinal responses.
 For a clean system, the only inter-band coherence effect known in longitudinal transport is Zitterbewegung \cite{Culcer_17_QKT}, which only occurs when the chemical potential lies at the Dirac point \cite{Ludwig_PRB1994}.
-Since, in practice, the Dirac point is always disordered, the intrinsic contribution to Zitterbewegung is, for all purposes, unobservable. {Hence the BCPL conductivity can be regarded as an intrinsic quantum coherence effect in longitudinal transport in a doped system.
+Since, in practice, the Dirac point is always disordered, the intrinsic contribution to Zitterbewegung is, for all purposes, unobservable.
+Hence the BCPD conductivity can be regarded as an intrinsic quantum coherence effect in longitudinal transport in a doped system.
 The effect is traced to the Fermi surface and represents a quantum coherence effect in multi-band systems induced by the electric field.